shadow-dragon-2002/Check-grity/README.md

 # Check-grity

-A simple python GUI program to check and compare file hashes.
+A simple Python program with GUI to check and compare file hashes.
+Currently supports MD5 and SHA256 hashes.

+## How to install :

+* Using CLI copy paste the following command into the terminal to clone the repository.